 To keep us fit and skilled at damage control, we had never-ending "action stations".
 Without warning, day and night, we were assembled to shore-up sections of the ship with 4x4 lumber.
 The object being that the ship's interior doors had been damaged by enemy shells and we were taking on water.
 We all were well-trained at these exercises.
 Thankfully we were never shelled.

 One of my first sailings on HMCS Huron was to New York City, just before Christmas in 1961.
 I'd heard and seen a lot about the city on TV and in the movies, but I was hardly prepared for what I experienced there.
 On the first day docked I was given a map of the city and free tickets to some of the live TV shows downtown.
 I picked tickets for the shows I'd watched growing up and got excited.
 Johnny Carson's quiz show, "Who Do You Trust" was one of my favourites.
 I was amazed at the theatre; it had a live audience, and it was packed.
 It was lit up like a Christmas tree and everything was in Technicolour.
 At home, we watched the show on a 17" black & white TV, all snowy and staticky.
-Whoa, what difference!
+Whoa, what a difference!
 Anyway, the show got underway and it was a lot more enjoyable than at home.
 Then came the first commercial break.

 Johnny started telling a funny story, then stopped and went quiet and looked at us up in the balcony with his hand above his eyes like he was saluting and squinting at us.
 He then pointed at me and my mates (there were at least a 1/2 dozen of us), and said: "Oh No, Russians!!"
 He followed up saying, "Calm down everyone, everything is going to be OK.
 Just let me know if they do anything suspicious".
 The commercial ended and he went on with the show.